 Are you ready to make some free money?
-If you’re in need of money today, are trying to pay off debt or are just a college student looking for ways to get free money, this post is for you.
+If you’re in need of money today this post is for you.

-Thanks to the internet and smartphones, if you have a little bit of time, there are plenty of legitimate ways to get free money.
+Thanks to the internet and smartphones, there are plenty of legitimate ways to get some extra money.

 - 1. Get Paid to Take Surveys